PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

      * Since this expansion requires api access to the plugin "SomePlugin"
      * we must check if said plugin is on the server or not.
      *
-     * @return true or false depending on if the required plugin is installed.
+     * @return wether the required plugin is installed.
      */
     @Override
     public boolean canRegister(){